ToshioCP/Gtk4-tutorial/gfm/sec27.md

 It is a C structure and has four members, `first_line`, `first_column`, `last_line` and `last_column`.
 They point the start and end of the current input text.
 - 68: `YY_BUFFER_STATE` is a pointer points the input buffer.
+Flex makes the definition of `YY_BUFFER_STATE` in the C file (scanner source file `turtle_lex.c`).
+See your flex document, section 11 Multiple Input Buffers, for further information.
 - 70-73: A function `init_flex` is called by `run_cb` which is a "clicked" signal handler on the `Run` button.
 It has one string type parameter.
 The caller assigns it with the content of the GtkTextBuffer instance.